Topics: Crime, True crime, Menendez Brothers, US News, Sexual Abuse

 Advert

-In May, a judge ruled that they could now be freed after evidence of a letter that Erik penned to his cousin in 1988 detailed the alleged abuse he was suffering at the hands of his father came to light.
+In May, a judge ruled that they could now be freed after evidence of a letter came to light which Erik had penned to his cousin in 1988, detailing the alleged abuse he was suffering at the hands of his father.

 The note read: "I’ve been trying to avoid dad.
 It's still happening Andy but it's worse for me now.
 I never know when it's going to happen and its driving me crazy.
 Every night I stay up thinking he might come in."